Retirement depression is a real phenomenon with serious consequences.

 Remember that retirement is an opportunity to pursue new interests, rekindle old ones, and connect with loved ones in ways that weren’t possible while working.

-Even if you don’t feel like it, it’s important to get out and do things you enjoy.
-Whether it’s going for walks, volunteering, or visiting friends and family, getting out of the house is a key part of staving off retirement depression.
+Even if you don’t feel like it, getting out and doing things you enjoy is important.
+Whether it’s going for walks, volunteering, or visiting friends and family, getting out of the house is a key part of staving off retirement blues.

 A recent study investigated the link between a person’s ability to regulate their mood, the so-called mood homeostasis, and their history of depression.
 The researchers found that there is a clear connection between the two factors.

-People who have a history of depression tend to be less able to stabilize their mood through positive activities.
-This means that they’re more likely to experience dips in mood, and find it harder to lift themselves out of these negative states.
+People with a history of depression tend to be less able to stabilize their mood through positive activities.
+This means they’re more likely to experience dips in mood, and find it harder to lift themselves out of these negative states.

 The good news is that it can be achieved naturally by engaging in uplifting activities.
 And, of course, the first step is always awareness.